 A lot of people choose to use one groomer for all of their animals, but we feel that the best option for your dog is not necessarily the best place for your cat.
-However, you might have a fantastic dog groomer who is wonderful with cats and has a setup that is safe for cats.
+That said, you might have a fantastic dog groomer who is wonderful with cats and has a setup that is safe for cats.
 You’ll be able to assess what’s right, based on your pet’s temperament and your experience with that dog groomer.

 Understand your Cat Groomer’s limitations